Tycro-Games/tycro-games.github.io/_projects/Stalemate.md

 ## 🚀 About the Project

 Stalemate was made as a hobby project by me and [Jasmine de Jong](https://jasjasdev.itch.io/stalemate).
 We developed it in our free time, while doing our studies at Breda University of Applied Sciences.
-It is a game based on chess where the player plays as both sides in order to obtain a "Stalemate".
-Each round battle ship "pieces" fight among each other based on predefined rules.
+It is a game based on chess where you play as both sides, in order to obtain a "stalemate".
+Each round, battle ship "pieces" fight among each other based on predefined rules.
 I was responsible for the codebase used in the project.

 ## 📂 Source Code